CUITCHE/PerformanceAnalyzer/README.md

     };
 ```

 Finishing a webpage when method `- (void)webViewDidFinishLoad:` has been called.
-I changed the title of navigation.
+I change the title of navigation.
 Function `[analyzer addObservered:self forKeyPath:@"navigationItem.title"]` make anlayzer become observer of controller to concern the property path `navigationItem.title`.
-When its value changed, analyzer will receive notification and update the loading-time.
+When its value has been changed, analyzer will receive notification and update the loading-time.
 You can also concern other property path.
 I just throw out a minnow to catch a whale.

 In `[self loadView_aop2]` and `CHPerformanceAnalyzerAOPInitializer`